intershop/intershop-pwa/docs/concepts/configuration.md

 You can set the default locale statically by modifying the order of the provided locales in the Angular CLI environment files.
 The first locale is always chosen as the default one.
-To dynamically set the default locale, use the URL parameter `lang` when rewriting the URL in the reverse proxy (see [Concept - Multi-Site Handling][concept-multi-site]).
+To set the default locale dynamically, use the URL parameter `lang` when rewriting the URL in the reverse proxy (see [Concept - Multi-Site Handling][concept-multi-site]).

 ## Extend Locales

-To add other languages except English, German or French:
+To add other languages except English, German, or French:

 1. Add the locale to the ICM channel configuration.

-2. Create a new json-mapping-file with all translations, e.g., `src/assets/i18n/nl_NL.json`.
+2. Create a new json mapping file with all translations, e.g., `src/assets/i18n/nl_NL.json`.

 <!-- spell-checker: words Niederländisch -->

 3. (optional) Add the new language switch translation keys to other locales:
-   _example de_DE.json_
+   _example de_DE.json_:

    ```
      "locale.nl_NL.long": "Niederländisch",
      "locale.nl_NL.short": "nl",
    ```

-4. (optional) Add the locale specific currency filter to the environments under `src/environments`, e.g.
+4. (optional) Add the locale-specific currency filter to the environments under `src/environments`, e.g.,

    ```typescript
     localeCurrencyOverride: {